 Once all the oils and stearic acid had fully melted, I proceeded to the water phase.

 Distilled Water - 709 gr.* | 25 oz.*

 Sodium Hydroxide (NaOH) - 11 gr. | .39 oz.

 Potassium Hydroxide (KOH) - 72 gr. | 2.55 oz.

 *Will use less water (20 oz.) next time and add small quantities of liquid later, after it has relaxed.

 I measured out the water and then added the NaOH and KOH to it.
 Once the lye had dissolved completely, I slowly poured the solution into the hot oils, stirring as I poured.

-Using the stick blender, I then proceded just as I would for HP soapmaking.
+Using the stick blender, I then proceeded just as I would for HP soap making.

 The stearic acid in the oils causes the mixture to seem to try and separate.
-Keep blending, it will become lumpy and then will go nice and smooth.
+I kept blending and the mixture became lumpy and then eventually was nice and smooth.